nabdelfattah/Appie/README.md

 # appie Landing Page

 This repository contains the source code for the appie app landing page, a responsive and modern website built for a dummy startup called appie.
-The project was developed using HTML, CSS, and JavaScript, with the Swiper library integrated to create a carousel for the CTA section and testimonial section.
+The project was developed using HTML, CSS, and JavaScript, with the Swiper library integrated to create the carousel for CTA section and testimonial section.

 ## 🚀 Live Demo